hafedrhouma-lab/product-recsys-demo/TECHNICAL_REPORT.md

 ## Executive Summary

 Built a production-ready recommendation system for high-churn e-commerce marketplaces that identifies top-N engaged users for each product.
 The system addresses a critical business challenge: when 89% of users interact once and never return, traditional collaborative filtering fails completely (validated: 0.04% precision).
-Instead, an activity-based ranking system targets the most engaged users on the platform, achieving 2,254 RPS throughput with zero failures and delivering practical business value despite data constraints.
+Instead, an activity-based ranking system targets the most engaged users on the platform, achieving 2,534 RPS on the recommendation endpoint with zero failures and delivering practical business value despite data constraints.

 **Key Results:**
-- Production API: 2,254 RPS, 0% failures, 1-70ms median latency (30× improvement)
+- Production API: 2,534 RPS (recommendation endpoint), 0% failures
+- Latency: 120ms P50, 220ms P90 (suitable for campaign planning)
 - Validated approach: CF achieves 0%, activity-based is appropriate
 - Deployable solution for emerging market e-commerce platforms